Data Science Taught Course

 Students will require access to an internet-connected computer for the live lessons and the coding tasks.

 The course is delivered via Integral using a live online teaching platform.
 The coding tasks are accessed via Kaggle; alternative versions are available for schools/colleges that wish to host them locally.

 The course materials can also be shared with any schools/colleges that wish to deliver the course themselves.

 Students who complete the course and the assessments will be awarded an MEI certificate.

 Each class will be hosted by two tutors from MEI.
-The tutors for this course are Emma Bell, Tom Button and Ian Dickerson.
+The tutors for this course are Emma Bell, Tom Button, Ian Dickerson and Natalie Vernon.

 Applying for the course

 Applications for the next cohort will open in September.
 If you wish to be notified when applications open please complete the Expression of interest form.